openestudia/inertia-uno/README.md

    ```

    In this example, the `main.vue` layout file defines a layout structure for your Vue components.
 It uses Uno CSS classes(like tailwind) to style the elements.
 The layout consists of a header, a main content area with a container for the content, and a footer.
 The `<slot></slot>` element allows your Vue components to be inserted dynamically into the layout's main content area.

-When you specify layout="main" in your Vue file, InertiaUno will automatically import the main.vue layout file, providing the structure and styling defined in the layout.
+   When you specify `layout="main"` in template tag of your your Vue page file, InertiaUno will automatically import the `resources/js/main.vue` layout file, providing the structure and styling defined in the layout.
 This allows you to maintain a consistent layout across multiple pages or components.

 6. **Composable Auto Importing**: When you use a composable structure, InertiaUno automatically imports the associated file.
 In the example above, it loads `resources/js/Composables/useModel.js` using the `useModel` composable.

 To demonstrate the composable auto-importing feature, consider the following example code: